 The 3PL firms typically fall into one of these groups:

-- Local companies - these are generally small, single-office firms dealing with clients in their immediate local area or operating at a seaport/airport and concentrating on particular types of traffic.
+- local companies - these are generally small, single-office firms dealing with clients in their immediate local area or operating at a seaport or airport and concentrating on particular types of traffic.

-- International companies - global companies have their own offices overseas and offer a wide range of worldwide services.
+- international companies - global companies have their own offices overseas and offer a range of worldwide services.

 Look for job vacancies at:

 Some larger companies offer graduate training schemes.
-You will typically spend two years working in different departments to get to know the whole business.
+You'll typically spend two years working in different departments to get to know the whole business.
 As well as building up experience you will often study for relevant professional qualifications during this time.